mnieber/holiplan/README.md

 ## Things I didn't implement / TODO's

 ### Showing TextField in the Django admin

+I used to believe that strings in django had to be limited to a certain number of chars for better performance, but recently I read arguments against doing this (e.g. see https://www.postgresql.org/docs/9.0/datatype-character.html).
+Therefore, I will use TextField instead of CharField for string fields.

 Since I'm using TextField instead of CharField, the text fields in the admin are too big.
 This should be fixed, ideally in a way that doesn't bloat the code.